EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Javascript is a poorly designed language

-If you review the history of Javascript you will see that it was developed in record time, in a hurry, which is noticeable in the basics of the language, where we find logical inconsistencies and one thing or another unintuitive.
-Unfortunately this has no solution, Javascript can not be repaired because any change in the basis of the language would break the web completely.
+If you review the history of Javascript you will see that it was developed in record time, which is noticeable in the basics of the language, where we find logical inconsistencies and one thing or another unintuitive.
+Unfortunately this has no solution, Javascript's foundations can not be repaired  because any change in the basis of the language would break the web completely.

 {{<ad2>}}